 · Session cookies: these are only stored on your computer during your web session and are automatically deleted when you close your browser.
 They usually store an anonymous session ID allowing you to browse a website without having to log in to each page but they do not collect any personal data from your computer; or

 · Persistent cookies: a persistent cookie is stored as a file on your computer and it remains there when you close your web browser.
 The cookie can be read by the website that created it when you next visit that website.

 Cookies can be categorized as:

-· Strictly necessary cookies: These cookies are essential to use the website effectively, such as when buying a product and/or service.
-Without these cookies, the services available to you on our website cannot be provided.
+· Essential or Strictly Necessary cookies: These cookies are essential to use the websites effectively, such as when buying a product and/or service.
+Without these cookies, the services available to you on our websites cannot be provided.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.

-· Performance cookies: These cookies enable us to monitor and improve the performance of our website.
-For example, they allow us to count visits, identify traffic sources, and see which parts of the site are most popular.
+· Performance or Analytics cookies: These cookies enable us to monitor and improve the performance of our website.
+For example, they allow us to count visits, identify traffic sources, and see which parts of the sites are most popular.

-· Functionality cookies: These cookies allow our website to remember choices you make and provide enhanced features.
+· Functionality cookies: These cookies allow our websites to remember choices you make and provide enhanced features and a more personalized experience.
 For instance, we may be able to provide you with news or updates relevant to the services you use.
 They may also be used to provide services you have requested such as viewing a video or commenting on a blog.
 The information these cookies collect is usually anonymized.

-· Marketing cookies: These cookies record your visit to our website, the pages you have visited and the links you have followed.
-We will use this information to make our website and any advertising displayed on it more relevant to your interests.
+· Marketing cookies: These cookies record your visit to our websites, the pages you have visited and the links you have followed.
+We will use this information to make our websites more relevant to your interests.

-· First- and third-party cookies: First-party cookies are cookies set by our website.
-Third-party cookies are cookies on our website that are set by a website other than our website.
+· First- and Third-Party cookies: First-party cookies are cookies set by our websites.
+Third-party cookies are cookies on our websites that are set by a website other than our websites.